 Since September 2018, we have raised over US$3 billion in capital.
 Our investors are leading financial institutions, insurance companies, pension plans, sovereign wealth funds and family offices.

 Resolution was first established in 2003.
-Over the past 16 years, we have successfully built and operated three Resolution Life companies.
+Over the past 16 years, we have successfully built and operated three Resolution vehicles.

-Our current — fourth and likely final — Resolution Life business was established in 2018 to pursue a global business.
+Our current — the fourth — Resolution Life business was established in 2018 to pursue a global business.

 Our expertise is in the long-term global management of legacy life insurance portfolios.
 Put simply, we raise capital from investors to acquire: